 Kerry Brougher, Founding Director, Academy Museum of Motion Pictures, Los Angeles; Curator Emeritus at the Smithsonian Institution in Washington, D.C.

 Artist Submission Requirements:

 - CV or resume that includes exhibition history, publications and awards

 - Brief artist statement describing your work and studio practice (no more than 250 words)

 - Five to eight images or video links of recent/related artwork (including the title, medium and dimensions)

-- Please specify which of the SPRING 2019 Talks speakers is your first choice, followed by second and third in order of preference.
+- Please specify which of the SPRING 2020 Talks speakers is your first choice, followed by second, and third, in order of preference.

-Only selected applicants will be notified.
+- Due to the volume of applications, only selected applicants will be notified approximately two weeks prior to the visit.
 Studio visits will take place on or near the date of the scheduled Talks with date/time confirmed upon selection.
 For further information contact: firstname.lastname@example.org or 305.576.8570

 Stay tuned FALL 2020 Studio Visits Open Call will open in July for visits with Dan Cameron, Independent curator, former Chief Curator, Orange County Museum of Art, Newport Beach; Erin Christovale, Associate Curator, Hammer Museum at the University of California, Los Angeles and co-founder of Black Radical Imagination; and Nicholas Baume, Director and Chief Curator, Public Art Fund, New York.